Terairk/FormatterTask/README.md

 # Formatter Task

 ## Project Description
-This is my submission for the "**A basic parser and a formatter for F# language in Kotlin**" task for
+This is my submission for the "**A basic parser and a formatter for F# language in Kotlin**" task for Jetbrains Internship.

 # Setup